Jliv316/readmes/threatsim-rails.md

 using a Ruby version manager. rbenv and chruby are both available on brew, and rvm can be installed from it's website.
 Additionally, you may want to install ruby-build to simplify the ruby build process.
 It can also be found on brew.
+Many of us use rbenv, so I will show you that way.

     % brew update
     % brew install rbenv